Vyral/gary-jacklin-recruiting/_posts/2022-11-23-how-agents-can-easily-secure-more-deals.md

 First, **you won’t have to reduce the price because you’re lowering your buyer’s monthly payment.** Plus, you can use it as a marketing tool to help entice buyers to check out the property.
 This keeps money in your seller’s pocket.&nbsp;

 Next, it puts both the buyer and seller in a better financial position.
-Buyers are obviously concerned about rising interest rates, so this is a great way to get them more comfortable with making an offer.
+Buyers are&nbsp; concerned about rising interest rates, so this is a great way to get them more comfortable with making an offer.
 Even better than that, **2-1 buydowns will take less money out of your seller’s pocket than a price reduction.** Typically, they cost about 2.5% of the final price, which is likely way less than the tens of thousands of dollars your seller would lose in a price reduction.&nbsp;

 If you have questions about how you can use 2-1 buydowns or anything else, please call or email me.
 I am always willing to help.&nbsp;